allisonbarrosx/youtube-chat-app/README.md

 # TODO

-1. Save youtube login info instead of login in every time
-2. Write the specs to run tauri
+1. Write the specs to run tauri
-3. Add a Button to go back to home or find a way to enable navigation inside de app
+2. Create a Node server on tauri to run the combined chats and release a URL for the user use as an ovelay on OBS

 to add plugins in tauri: